-Kelly Jones NL-EP, Founder
+Kelly Jones NL-EP, SEP In Training, Founder

-Her first book “Unbridled Connection: Soul Discovery Through Nature and Horses” was published in 2020 and is available at local bookstores and online.
+My first book “Unbridled Connection: Soul Discovery Through Nature and Horses” was published in 2020 and is available at local bookstores and online.

 Abigail Corliss MA, LPCC, NCL-P